alexziskind1/nativescript-oauth2/README.md

 5. In this page, make sure to add an `Authorized Redirect URL`.
 (This can be any url starting with http:// or https://).
 6. Copy the Authentication Keys and the Authorized Redirect URL.

+### IdentityServer Account

+Documentation for IdentityServer to follow.

 ## Setup

 Add TypeScript to your NativeScript project if you don't already have it added.
 While this is not a requirement, it's highly recommended.
 If you want to watch a video on how to convert your existing JavaScript based NativeScript app to TypeScript, [watch it here](https://youtu.be/2JDXnduTlgs).